grimlucis/rpg-hack/08-tables/03-mutations.md

 363  | Spare Organs.
 A hairy hump with a heart, lung, liver, and stomach grows on your back.
 364  | Rash.
 Horrible red lumps with white heads coat part of your body.
 They migrate with the moon's phases.
 365  | Powerful Legs.
 Thick tendons and springy joints. +2 Movement.
 366  | Ethereal Feelers.
-They sense danger. +1d6 Wisdom.
+They sense danger. +1d6 Willpower.
 367  | Mammal Hatred.
 All mammals instinctively fear or hate you.
 People are immune.
 368  | Bat Ears.
 Can sense 30' in the dark by clicking.
 369  | Fins.
 One on your back, two on your sides. +2 Movement in water.
 370  | Split Direction.
 If you are angry, gain +2 Strength.
-If you are calm, gain +2 Intelligence.
+If you are calm, gain +2 Talent.
 371  | Craven.
 Gain a -4 to Save vs Fear.
 372  | Iron Hair.
 Spikes and wires.
 Cannot wear hats; need to shave with clippers.
 Painful.
 373  | Dead Black Eyes.
 Like a doll's eyes. +2 Save vs Fear.